Thank you! - Newish Knitter KAL

 by Liz Daly

-My second thank you is to everyone who has joined me on the first 3 Wednesdays of every month.
-I have had and continue to have the best time getting to know everyone.
-This group is truly for everyone, newish and experienced.
 All of the projects that I choose are “conversational knits” where you might pick up one or a few techniques but overall relatively easy patterns.
-Don’t get me wrong, I also pick some more challenging projects to push everyone out of their comfort zones but I am with you the entire way, helping you with what you need help with.
+Don’t get me wrong, I also pick some more challenging projects to push everyone out of their comfort zones, but I am with you the entire way, helping you with what you need help with.
 I also try to work the store so that you are exposed to different yarns and yarn weights.
-From the bottom of my heart, thank you!
-It is the best feeling seeing how many people sign up each month.

-Here is a list of what we knit up this past year and the reasons why they were chosen.
+Here is a list of what we knit up in 2021 and the reasons why they were chosen.

 January - Wheat Scarf by Tin Can Knits - This scarf was chosen as a relaxing knit to recover from the holidays.
 We also discussed how to play with stripes and color with this basic pattern.